convissor/vim-settings/README.txt

 * Use F10 to completely turn off line wrapping.
 * Use SP to turn spelling on and SN to turn it off.

+I've also included an install script, "setup.sh", to create the symlinks from .vim and .vimrc to the files in this repository.

 The rest of the text below here is from Andrei's original file...